What We Do

 The program also supports parents and mature age students through adult classes providing them with the opportunity to improve their spoken and written English.

-13 years on and Mercy Connect is now operating in four cities across Australia, – Sydney, Melbourne, Ballarat Region and Perth, – with more than 270 volunteers supporting over 1400 students in 116 primary and secondary schools.
+13 years on and Mercy Works Connect is now operating in three states across Australia, – NSW, Victoria and WA – with more than 270 volunteers supporting over 1400 students in 116 primary and secondary schools.

-We have four Mercy Connect Projects across Australia:
+We have three Mercy Works Connect Projects across Australia:

 Each volunteer is assigned to work with an individual or small group of refugee students in a school.